Pujari-Raj/CineWave-Video-App/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-- Click on the below given link to get the preview.
+- Click on the below-given link to get the preview.

  <a href="https://cinewave-video-app.vercel.app/">
 <img src="https://img.shields.io/badge/Vercel-000000?style=for-the-badge&logo=vercel&logoColor=white">